Hedge and Mutual Funds' Fees and the Separation of Private Investments: Introduction

 Second, the manager does not rebalance all private wealth.
 Indeed, the optimal policy is to leave earned fees in the safe asset, and to rebalance only excess wealth.
 This policy effectively replicates a pocket of private wealth that grows like the fund (for mutual funds) or its high-water mark (for hedge funds), while leaving the other pocket to grow at the optimal rate for private investments.
 Over time, the pocket with the higher growth rate dominates the private portfolio, delivering the maximum welfare of the two strategies.
 In contrast to usual portfolio allocation with multiple assets, private investments can outperform the fund, but cannot augment its Sharpe ratio through diversification, regardless of correlation.

 Third, since the manager's welfare is the maximum between the fund's and the private wealth's welfares, our policy is always optimal, but never unique.
-Indeed, if the fund delivers the optimal welfare, it does not matter how the manager invests private capital in excess of earned fees.
-By contrast, if private investments deliver optimal welfare, it does not matter how earned fees or even the fund are invested.
-Although lack of uniqueness is an extreme effect of the long-horizon approximation, it highlights that either the fund, or private investments, become the main focus of a manager, without long-lasting interactions.
-Further, the model yields the conditions under which the manager focuses on the fund rather than on private wealth.
+Indeed, if the fund delivers the optimal welfare, it does not matter how the manager invests private wealth in excess of earned fees.
+By contrast, if private investments deliver the optimal welfare, it does not matter how earned fees or even the fund are invested.
+Although the lack of uniqueness is an extreme effect of the long-horizon approximation, it highlights that either the fund, or private investments, become the main focus of a manager, without long-lasting interactions.
+Furthermore, the model yields the conditions under which a manager focuses on the fund rather than on private wealth.

 In summary, for a manager with a long horizon we find that neither performance fees nor management fees create the incentive to use private investments to either hedge or augment the fund's returns.
-This conclusion remains valid if the manager has private access to the fund's investment opportunities, a situation that is nested in our model when correlation between investment opportunities is perfect, and Sharpe ratios are equal.
+This conclusion remains valid if the manager has private access to the fund's investment opportunities, a situation that is nested in our model when the correlation between investment opportunities is perfect, and the Sharpe ratios are equal.

 The results can inform the decisions of investors and regulators alike.
 For investors, the main message is that moral hazard can be mitigated by arrangements that increase a manager's horizon, such as longer lock-up periods, infrequent redemptions, deferred compensation, or clawback provisions.
 These observations are broadly consistent with those of \citet*{aragon2010}, who find that some of these features help alleviate asymmetric-information issues for hedge funds.
 From a regulatory viewpoint, our results suggest that, in order to reduce managers' incentive to privately trade against investors' interest, restrictions on managers' private investments may be less important than incentive contracts that encourage managers to plan with a long term perspective.